 Set the steaks aside to rest.

-Pour half a mug of water into the hot butter, and let it sizzle and reduce.
-Plate the steaks and pour the butter over both of them.
+Pour half a mug of water into the hot butter, and let it sizzle and reduce – the heat will emulsify the water into the fat.
+Plate the steaks and pour the butter sauce over both of them.

 Place a round of Café de Paris butter on each steak and melt gently with a blowtorch.